Fall In Love With Chania - Crete's Second Largest City

 For those seeking a more relaxed atmosphere, the stunning beaches of Balos, Elafonissi and Falassarna are truly incredible with white sand and exceptionally clear turquoise waters.
 These are located a little further away from Chania but well worth the drive if you plan to stay for the day.
 If you don't fancy an hour or so in the car then there are various boat trips to consider that will get you there in fine style, leaving you to enjoy the thrill of the blue sea...

 All of our villas are situated within easy driving distance of Chania and provide a welcome retreat when returning from a day or evening trip.
 Without the confines of a hotel itinerary, our customers can plan their holiday according to their own priorities and enjoy the privacy of a private pool and private dining under the stars.
-Villas near Chania promise the ultimate Crete holiday experience.
+Chania accommodation, of which ours is some of the finest, offers the ultimate Crete holiday experience.